-When the PV arrays are generating in sunlight, that power is immediately directed to the load once it flows into the HPS.
-The batteries will ONLY begin to charge once the PV generation exceeds the demand from the load.
+If renewable DC generators (i.e., PV arrays, wind, etc.) are producing power, it is immediately directed to to the load once it flows into the HPS.
+The batteries will begin to charge ONLY when the DC generation exceeds the demand from the load.

-During periods of peak sunshine, PV power is exclusively used to support the load while excess energy charges the batteries simultaneously.
-This function reduces the demand on the batteries, prolongs battery-operation time, and promotes healthy cycling of the battery.
+During periods of peak renewable DC power production, it may be exclusively used to support the load while excess energy charges the batteries simultaneously.
+This function reduces the demand on the batteries, prolongs battery operation time, and promotes healthy cycling of the battery.

 This same function also occurs when the HPS is connected to an AC source.
-If the HPS is connected to an active generator or grid-utility, the load is always supported FIRST before any AC is used for charging the HPS batteries.
-If the PRO-Verter is controlling a connected generator and the battery bank reaches a low state-of-charge, the PRO-Verter can be programmed to auto-start the generator to keep AC flowing to the load, only charging the connected batteries once the load is fully supported by the generator.
+If the HPS is connected to an active generator or grid utility, the load is always supported FIRST before any AC is used for charging the HPS batteries.
+If the PRO-Verter is controlling a connected generator and the battery bank reaches a low state-of-charge, the PRO-Verter can be programmed to auto-start the generator to keep AC flowing to the load, charging the connected batteries only after the load is fully supported by the generator.